exynerve/exynerve/README.md

 - 🔭 I’m currently working on ...
 Django and Spring based web apps
 - 🌱 I’m currently learning ...
 React.js and UX flows
 - 👯 I’m looking to collaborate on ...
 Software projects and meet-ups
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for insights on ...
 Data engineering and distributed systems
 - 💬 Ask me about ...
 Algorithms, programming, Software engineering, Public speaking
 - 📫 How to reach me: ... prajwalshenoy07@gmail.com
 - ⚡ Fun fact: ...
 Data is the new oil!